dansmyers/IntroToCS/Challenge_Projects/1-Personality_Quiz.md

 Buzzfeed is still the leading purveyor of these online quizzes, offering insight into, for example, [what kitchen appliance you are based on your food preferences](https://www.buzzfeed.com/catmjohnston/which-kitchen-appliance-are-you-based-on-your-food-8arc2wkfy8).
 (Microwave, apparently).

 In this project, you're going to use your knowledge of culture, relationships, and Python to write a program that implements a Buzzfeed-style personality quiz.
-Your quiz can be about anything that you want.
+Your quiz can be about anything that you want, as long as it's your own original implementation.

 This program will let you practice writing a completely self-designed program that's a bit larger than anything we've done so far.

 ## Quiz Design